When the Cards Won’t Give You the Answer

 Will I succeed if I take this path?

-We look for signs that might reveal the ending before the story has even unfolded.
+We search for signs that might reveal the ending before the story has even unfolded.

 No clear prediction.